vc27/WordPress-Login-Security-by-Location-Registration/README.md

 Block your WordPress login to all IP addresses that have not been white-listed.
 White list IP's by completing custom phrases that meet zxcvbn crack time of centuries.

+#### Contributing
+If you would like to contribute please contact me via github.
+The project has not been outlined to the level of concurrent feature branches, but there is plenty to do and it can be added easily!

 Dev notes
 ====================